corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/tools-config-obfuscator.md

 }
 ```

 ## Limitations

-* The `<encrypt{}>` blocks can only appear inside string properties.
+The `<encrypt{}>` blocks can only appear inside string properties.
 They cannot be used to obfuscate entire
 configuration blocks.
 Otherwise, the node will not be able to decipher the obfuscated content.
 More explicitly,
-this means that the blocks can only appear on the right hand-side of the colon, and for string properties only
+this means that the blocks can only appear on the right hand-side of the colon, and for string properties only.